 The Worst: Malignant

-This one will probably be our most divisive entry this year.
+This one will probably be our most divisive entry.
 You either love or hate Malignant, there’s no in-between.
 Perhaps if the marketing for James Wan’s latest horror entry intimated the campy tone of the film it would have been more successful overall.
 Even then, this easily telegraphed tale starring Annabelle Wallis as a woman with horrors in her past and present didn’t land.
 That’s not to say the film didn’t have style, there’s just one good scene in the entire film.
 Michole Briana White and George Young’s police team are bright spots in an otherwise oddly toned movie that treated adoption as some shocking, foreign concept.
 How did the villain gain these extraordinary powers?
 You won’t care, promise.
 Also?
 Complete waste and misuse of Zöe Bell.
 For shame.

 The Worst: Infinite

 It’s almost impressive how generic Infinite is.
 It’s a science fiction movie that somehow doesn’t have a single original idea, whether you’re talking about the plot or the movie’s action scenes.
 It’s about Evan McCauley (Mark Wahlberg), a man who discovers he’s one of the few beings who not only continually gets reincarnated but retains his memories (except, not this time).
 Wahlberg’s generic performance renders him completely unfazed and seemingly disinterested in all the crazy events surrounding him, whether he discovers he somehow knows how to forge a perfect Japanese katana or that the bad guy (a wasted Chiwetel Ejiofor) has bullets that can somehow download people’s souls.
 Infinite is dumb, dull, and another negative adjective that begins with D; the movie doesn’t deserve us bothering to look one up.